monsieurgui/cafe-des-artistes/DEPLOYMENT.md

 The bot is now split into two containerized services:

-- **bot-client**: Lightweight Discord interface that handles user interactions
+- **bot-client**: Lightweight Discord interface that handles user interactions and streams audio to Discord
-- **player-service**: Headless audio processing service with FFmpeg
+- **player-service**: Headless audio processing service that manages the queue and extracts audio URLs with FFmpeg (no Discord voice client)

 Both services communicate via ZeroMQ IPC over a custom Docker network.